Hat Care Guide: How to Clean and Wash Hats Without Ruining Them

 SuedeSuede cleaner, suede brushWater, regular soap

-Sweat stains and odor are the fastest way to ruin a hat.
-Many people throw hats in water or twist them, and the brim bends, the fabric shrinks.
+Sweat stains and bad smells are the fastest way to ruin a hat.
+Many people make the mistake of throwing hats in the washer or twisting them.
+This shrinks the fabric and bends the brim.

 Don’t do that.